 The minimum income requirements vary greatly between these two cards, which may result in one of the two cards being less accessible for individuals of a certain income level.

 The Scotiabank Passport Visa Infinite card has a minimum annual personal income of $60,000 or a minimum annual household income of $100,000.
-This is far more restrictive than the Scotiabank Gold American Express card, which has a minimum annual personal income of only $12,000.
+This is far more restrictive than the Scotiabank Gold American Express card, which has a minimum annual personal income of only $12,000, making it one of the best credit cards for those with lower incomes.

 Benefits & Insurance Coverages